LiYingZe/SMILE/Readme.md

 ------
+### (Update) We have added 84,047 real-world LIKE predicate usage scenarios from 30 datasets in the file Realworld_84047LIKE.csv.
 # 🚀 **The Case For Language Model Accelerated** **LIKE** **Predicate**

 Modern databases often use the `LIKE` predicate to search text data.
 However, when the search condition is interrupted by wildcards (`%`, `_`), the existing search structure can degrade into a worst-case linear scan 🐌, resulting in poor performance.
 Traditional methods like B+-trees 🌳 struggle when wildcards appear at **both ends** of the pattern.